ZetaVII/Task-Manager-App/Specification.md

 4. The user enters a category.

 ### Primary Postconditions
-* The specified task would be shown within the proper category within a list.
+* Proper category should be added to specified task.
+* Category should be viewable in overview.

 ### Non-functional Requirements
  * System prompt messages are presented with a font size between 20 and 24.